makeplans/makeplans-i18n/README.md

 If there are any missing translations the translation for English International will be used.
 Except for Danish and Swedish where Norwegian will be used.

-English American is the same as English International except for date/time formatting.
+English American and English British is the same as English International except for date/time formatting.